 Compared to the internal combustion engine, the electric motor is incredibly efficient.
 It makes very little heat, no poisonous gas, and uses no imported oil.
 About 90% or more of the electric energy delivered to the electric motor actually goes toward turning the motor and moving the vehicle it is attached to.

 One of the main concerns of the potential electric vehicle consumer is range.
-Drivers want their EV to have the same range as a gas burner.
-While this may make sense on occasion, it happens that most of the trips people make in their cars are really not that far.
+The fact is that most of the trips people make in their cars are really not that far.

-In the USA, Idaho National Labs reports that Nissan Leaf owners are driving on average 30 miles a day and, Chevy Volt drivers are logging an average of 36 miles per day on their cars.
-Driving studies in the UK show that 75% of trips took under 20 minutes.
+Idaho National Labs reports that Nissan Leaf owners are driving on average 30 miles a day and, Chevy Volt drivers are logging an average of 36 miles per day on their cars.
+Studies in the UK show that 75% of trips took under 20 minutes.
 BMW drivers in Beijing, China drove their leased Mini E cars an average of just 49km, 30.5 miles per day.

 The US Federal Highway Administration reports that average US drivers log 29 miles per day and the average vehicle trip length is 9.7 miles.
-Most household trips in the car or truck are short.
-Over half are between 1 and 10 miles.
+Over half of trips are between 1 and 10 miles.
 Every EV on the market can make that range.